Historic Preservation

 City Planning's Historic Preservation work is guided by PreservePGH, the Pittsburgh Cultural Heritage Plan, completed in 2012.
 PreservePGH's vision statement:

 If you're interested in doing exterior work on a property that's located in a City-designated Historic District, approval by the Historic Review Commission is required.
-This process is called project review.
-Project review is required for:
+This process is called development review.
+Development review is required for:

 Prior to submitting your application, visit the Historic Nomination & Designation page.
-Scroll to List of CIty of Pittsburgh Designated Site and Districts.
-Use the Search Here to find your District and view the associated Design Guidelines.
+Scroll to List of City of Pittsburgh Designated Site and Districts to find your District and view the associated Design Guidelines.

 Applications must be received at least 13 business days prior to the next available HRC hearing date.
 In order to confirm your project in on the agenda, verify your application has been received by emailing historicreview@pittsburghpa.gov.
 Only complete applications are included on agendas.
 If an application is determined by staff to be incomplete, staff will note which specific items are required to continue the project review.